kiwipy/nutricalc/README.md

 # NutriCalc
-Calculate nutritional values for product labeling.
-Pick the ingredients and amount used according to recepie and optionaly save the product to the database for later use.
+Pick the ingredients and amount used according to recepie and the application calculates the nutritional values needed for product labeling, including fiber content which is optional on labels.
+> [!TIP]
+> Don't forget to add water if used.

 ![Screenshot](https://github.com/kiwipy/nutricalc/blob/main/docs/main_window.png)<br>